The Omnivore’s Dilemma Book Summary

 As concerns plant cultivation and livestock, growing grass instead of corn with management intensive grazing is a much better solution.
 Management-intensive grazing is a farming technique where livestock are moved into various portions of the pasture while others rest.
 This promotes optimum grass growth using the plants’ natural growth cycle by using the natural relationships between grass and cows.

-YOU MAY ALSO LIKE Sam Riegel – Net Worth, Wife (Quyen Tran) & Biography
+YOU MAY ALSO LIKE Geoff Keighley - Net Worth, Bio, Height, Weight, Age, Wiki

 Animals enjoy their natural diets and avoid contracting diseases and infecting us in return and the environment doesn’t suffer the pollution of water of chemicals and hormones.